rod608/rwc-game-website/README.md

 ## About The Project

 Add your game's description here!
-Shoutout to [Programming With Nick](https://www.youtube.com/watch?v=q25i2CCNvis) for the tutorial.
+Shoutout to <a href="https://www.youtube.com/watch?v=q25i2CCNvis" target="_blank">Programming With Nick</a> for the tutorial.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>